sensu/sensu-docs/content/sensu-go/5.16/getting-started/learn-sensu.md

 Now that you're generating Slack alerts, let's reduce the potential for alert fatigue by adding a filter that sends only warning, critical, and resolution alerts to Slack.

-To accomplish this, you'll interactively add the built-in is_incident filter to the keepalive handler, which will make sure you only receive alerts when the sandbox entity fails to send a keepalive event.
+To accomplish this, you'll interactively add the built-in is_incident event filter to the keepalive handler, which will make sure you only receive alerts when the sandbox entity fails to send a keepalive event.

 {{< highlight shell >}}
 sensuctl handler update keepalive